Tommy Lynn Sells

 Tommy Lynn Sells (June 28, 1964 – April 3, 2014) was an American serial killer who became known as the Coast to Coast Killer.
-Although he was convicted of only two murders, one of which he was sentenced to death and eventually executed for, Sells claimed to have killed up to 70 victims in various states.
-Investigators have been able to conclusively pinpoint Sells in at least 22 cases.
+Although he was convicted of only two murders, one of which led to his being sentenced to death and eventual execution, Sells claimed to have killed up to 70 victims in various states.
+Investigators have been able to conclusively implicate Sells in at least 22 cases.

 Early life

 Sells was born in Oakland, California, on June 28, 1964, as one of five children to an unwed mother.
-Sells’ presumed biological father, Joe Lovins, died when Sells was 11.
+Sells's presumed biological father, Joe Lovins, died when Sells was 11.

 Sells and his twin sister, Tammy Jean, contracted meningitis when they were 18 months old; Tammy died from the illness.
-Shortly thereafter, Sells was sent to live with his aunt, Bonnie Walpole, in Holcomb, Missouri.
-When he was 5, he was returned to his mother after she discovered that Walpole wanted to adopt him.
+Shortly thereafter Sells was sent to live with his aunt, Bonnie Walpole, in Holcomb, Missouri.
+When he was five he was returned to his mother after she discovered that Walpole wanted to adopt him.

-At the age of 7, Sells began regularly drinking alcohol obtained from a supply stash belonging to his maternal grandfather.
-Within a year, he was socializing with an adult man named Willis Clark, who Sells alleged began molesting him.
+At the age of seven Sells began regularly drinking alcohol obtained from a supply stash belonging to his maternal grandfather.
+Within a year he was socializing with an adult man named Willis Clark, who Sells alleged began molesting him.
 Sells also claimed his mother encouraged the relationship, which traumatized him greatly.
 Sells said he would later relive those experiences while committing his crimes.

-At age 10, Sells started using narcotics.
-Three years later, he entered his grandmother's bed nude while she was sleeping, leading to him being banned from the house.
-Shortly after that, his mother and siblings abandoned him by abruptly leaving town.
+At age ten Sells started using narcotics.
+Three years later he entered his grandmother's bed nude while she was sleeping, leading to him being banned from the house.
+Shortly after that his mother and siblings abandoned him by abruptly leaving town.
 A few days later, in a fit of rage, he shot a woman and assaulted her, although she survived.

-Sells began living as a nomad permanently in 1978, at the age of 14.
+Sells began living as a nomad permanently in 1978 at the age of 14.
 When Sells visited family in Little Rock, Arkansas, in May 1981, his mother threw him out after he tried to molest her in the shower.
-Thereafter, he failed to receive mental health assistance, his drinking worsened, and ultimately led to his first arrest in 1982 for public intoxication.
+Thereafter he failed to receive mental health assistance and his drinking worsened, ultimately leading to his first arrest in 1982 for public intoxication.